 - 1. The contribution of Programme to improve partners' administrative competences/skills. - 2.
 The contribution of PPs to achieving project's results. - 3.
-Main actions and/or instruments that triggered an improvement - 4.
-Facilitates/hinders for project partners in contributing to achieve project expected results
+Main actions and/or instruments that triggered an improvement. - 4.
+Facilitates/hinders for project partners in contributing to achieve project expected results.

 The framework of information resulting from the field analysis is vast and valuable, also from a future point of view.
 The following pages show the data processing carried out by the Evaluator for each of the questions.
-As already underlined in the introduction to this Report, it should be noted that in reading the data, the response rate to the questionnaire and the different types of subjects who clearly express their point of view, sometimes even personal, must be taken into consideration (e.g. semi-structured interviews to lead partners).
+It should be noted that in reading the data, the response rate to the questionnaire and the different types of subjects who clearly express their point of view, sometimes even personal, must be taken into consideration.
+Furthermore, it is important to highlight the fact that the cumulative respondents to the survey conducted both in 2022 and 2023 amounts to 131 but not all beneficiaries have replied to all questions.
+This is why some graphs have less than 131 respondents.